coocood/VContentProvider/README.md

 Android V Content Provider
 ================
+All in one SQLite database solution for android.

 #Features:

 - Super light library, only 30KB for version 1.0.

-- Creating datbase tables and views and build Content Provider within a single fucntion.
+- Creating database tables and views and build Content Provider within a single fucntion.

 - Provide APIs to create SQLite databse table and view by method chaining.